 There are many unique fringe words related to holidays that can be added to or are already programmed on AAC devices.
 There may be a folder full of holiday fringe vocabulary that doesn’t get used often because the holiday is only once a year.
 However, this may be a great opportunity to use them!
 These fringe words may be used to initiate a conversation about a special event, comment on different holiday topics, or request to participate in special activities.

-Thanksgiving fringe words may include turkey, pie, football, thankful.
+Thanksgiving fringe words may include turkey, pie, football, and thankful.

-Asking Social Questions and Making Comments During Special Events
+Asking Questions and Making Comments During Special Events

 If you think about a typical conversation during a meal around a holiday (we hope they are peaceful!), there is likely a mix of holiday-related and non-holiday-related topics.
 Social questions an individual may ask or answer can include both holiday-related and non-holiday-related topics.